Cardinal Pell, whose convictions were overturned, dies at 81

 He spent three years as prefect of the newly created Secretariat for the Economy, where he tried to impose international budgeting, accounting and transparency standards.

-But Pell returned to his native Australia in 2017 in an attempt to clear his name of child sex charges dating from his time as archbishop.
+But Pell returned to Australia in 2017 in an attempt to clear his name of child sex charges dating from his time as archbishop.

 In the diary, Pell reflected on the nature of suffering, Pope Francis’ papacy and the humiliations of solitary confinement as he battled to clear his name for a crime he insists he never committed.